SS City of Everett: Origin

 In the 1890s, Alexander McDougall, the originator of the whaleback ship design, wanted to build ships in Washington, on the Pacific Coast.
 His steamer (1891 – 265 ft) became the first lake vessel to leave the Great Lakes when she took a load of grain from Duluth to Liverpool, England, shooting the St. Lawrence rapids in the process.
 Wetmore was sent around Cape Horn with a load of supplies for the establishment of a shipbuilding colony near Everett, Washington.
 From parts she carried, the City of Everett was built, commissioned in 1894.
 Intended to be the first of a line of whaleback ships built out of the facility in Everett, changing fortunes resulted in her being the only ship produced there by McDougall's ill-fated company.

 Her career

-The unarmed steamer “captured” the City of Malaga, Spain, when it entered the harbor seeking fresh water, which occasioned a surrender by the city’s inhabitants during the Spanish–American War.
+The unarmed steamer "captured" the city of Málaga, Spain, when it entered the harbor seeking fresh water, which occasioned a surrender by the city's inhabitants during the Spanish–American War.